Chair: Timothy J. Cook

 EDU 242.
 Computer Related Technologies In Teacher Education.
 2 credits.
 FA, SP

 Introduction to computer related technologies in the elementary classroom.
 Designed to give students a working knowledge of technologies currently being used in schools as curriculum enhancers and productivity tools.
-P: EDU 170, DC.
+P: EDU 170.

 EDU 299.
 Understanding Educational Assessment and Statistical Reasoning.
 3 credits.